taogaede/textbook-tutor/README.md

 - Ingested textbook data is stored in `server/data/`.
 - Large textbooks may take time to ingest because concept extraction, QA, and refresh operations call the LLM multiple times.
-- The app is an active prototype.
+- The app is an active prototype: you may find bugs, existing features may be overhauled or removed, and new features may be added.

 ## Status

 Not well tested.
 Works well for my own use so far.
 I intend to

 - add concept card addition/deletion
 - redo GUI aesthetic and default text.
-It is currently a rather "eye-rolling AI generated" style.
+It is currently a rather "eye-rolling AI generated" style, so I'm sorry about that for now!
+- improve system prompts throughout to make all of the LLM calls more effective.
+- possibly partition the LLM roles much further to allow for creating more specialized system prompts to direct specific generation tasks.
+For instance, make it so an "example specialist" generates the examples, rather than the generic educator-LLM.

 ## Requirements